MicrosoftDocs/dynamics365smb-docs/business-central/sales-how-record-sales-price-discount-payment-agreements.md

 # Record Special Sales Prices and Discounts

 > [!NOTE]
 > 2020 release wave 2 introduced new, streamlined processes for setting up and managing prices and discounts.
 If you're a new customer using the latest version, you're using the new experience.
 If you're an existing customer, whether you are using the new experience depends on whether your administrator has enabled the **New sales pricing experience** feature update in **Feature Management**.
-For more information, see [Enabling Upcoming Features Ahead of Time](/dynamics365/business-central/dev-itpro/administration/feature-management).
+Learn more at [Enabling Upcoming Features Ahead of Time](/dynamics365/business-central/dev-itpro/administration/feature-management) in the administration content.

 [!INCLUDE[prod_short](includes/prod_short.md)] supports various pricing strategies, such as:

 * One-price-fits-all models where an item is always sold at the same price.
 * Special price agreements with specific customers, or groups of customers.
-* Campaigns when a sale meets criteria for a special offer.
+* Campaigns when a sale meets the criteria for a special offer.
 For example, criteria might be when an order meets a minimum quantity, is before a certain date, or includes a certain type of item.

 To use a basic pricing model, you only need to specify a unit price when you set up an item or resource.
 That price will always be used on sales documents.
 For more advanced models, for example, when you want to offer special prices for a sales campaign, you can specify criteria on the **Sales Prices** page.
 You can offer special prices based on a combination of the following information: